 With a population of around 49 million people, Colombia is the third most populous country in Latin America (after Brazil and Mexico).
 It is expected to be home to 50.2 million people by 2020, and 55.3 million by 2050.

 The male/female ratio is almost equal in Colombia, although the women tend to outlive their male counterparts, by five and a half years.
-While the average family had around six kids in the not so distant past, nowadays the typical family is likely to have two children.
+While, in recent memory, the average family had around six children, nowadays the typical family is likely to have two children.
 4.5% of GDP is spent on education, and Colombia boasts over 94% literacy.

 77% of the population lives in urban settings, with nearly 1.5% more moving to cities on an annual basis.
 Nearly 20% (9.7 million people) of Colombians call capital city Bogotá home, while nearly four million are based in Medellin, and more than three and a half million live in Cali.
 Barranquilla is home to nearly two million people, while Bucaramanga and Cartagena host 1.2 million and 1.09 million people, respectively.